Graph of co-transmission of Iwein

 The following graph shows the manuscript tradition of Iwein, and the co-transmission given in the multiple-text manuscripts.

-The starting point for the graph is Fernández Riva / Millet 2022[a].
-The data was taken from the Handschriftencensus, the manuscripts were provided with siglae, and the work titles were partly simplified.
-The data was then processed with the software Gephi, the single text was selected, the path of connections reduced to 2 steps (text – manuscript – co-transmitted text).
+The starting point for the graph is paper from Fernández Riva / Millet 2022.
+The data was taken from the Handschriftencensus, the manuscripts were provided with siglae corresponding to Iwein, and the work titles were partly simplified.
+The data was then processed with the software Gephi, the single text was selected (Iwein), the path of connections reduced to 2 steps (text – manuscript – co-transmitted text).
 After this, the data was transformed into a graph using the filter 'ForceAtlas 2' and the result manually adjusted to avoid overlapping of the nodes.
+The position of each manuscript in the graph is determined by the software and based on the proximity or distance between these texts in the full database of the Handschriftencensus; consequently, the graph does not pretend to show a logic order.

 On the other hand, the diagram shows that the co-transmission does not follow a coherence of genres, but obviously other criteria which differ in each case.
-Ms. z assembles around the Iwein didactic texts on love and marital life (among them prominently Albrecht von Eyb’s Ehebüchlein and the Wilhelm von Orlens).
-Ms. f is a thematically strongly varying collection (Mocking poem on love, a pilgrim's guide, and animal exempla).
-Ms. l places Iwein behind Wirnt von Gravenberg's Wigalois, but stands quite alone with this Arthurian compilation, apart from the marginal entry of Iwein-verses in the Wigalois ms. P. Ms. D places Iwein next to Gottfried von Strassburg's Tristan and the continuation by Heinrich von Freiberg.
+Manuscript z assembles around the Iwein didactic texts on love and marital life (among them prominently Albrecht von Eyb’s Ehebüchlein and the Wilhelm von Orlens).
+Manuscript f is a thematically strongly varying collection (Mocking poem on love, a pilgrim's guide, and animal exempla).
+Manuscript l places Iwein behind Wirnt von Gravenberg's Wigalois, but stands quite alone with this Arthurian compilation, apart from the marginal entry of Iwein-verses in the Wigalois manuscript P. Manuscript D places Iwein next to Gottfried von Strassburg's Tristan and the continuation by Heinrich von Freiberg.